 University of Wyoming (Laramie, WY)

-University of Wyoming offers a Masters of Science in Accounting degree particularly geared towards students who have obtained a bachelor’s in accounting; however, the program can be taken by non-accounting majors if prerequisites are met.
-The minimum 30 credit hour degree program includes courses in accounting and business, which may be complemented by electives in other closely related areas.
+University of Wyoming offers a Masters of Science (MS) in Accounting degree particularly geared towards students who have obtained a bachelor’s in accounting; however, the program can be taken by non-accounting majors if prerequisites are met.
+The minimum 30-credit hour degree program includes courses in accounting and business, which may be complemented by electives in other closely-related areas.
 Courses offered include Seminar in Managerial Accounting, Fraud Examination, Survey of International Accounting, and Advanced Problems in Accounting.
-Students may pursue the degree full or part-time.
-Under the full-time study, it is possible to complete the degree in two full semesters plus a summer semester.
-Graduates are qualified to sit for the Uniform CPA exam.
+Students may pursue the degree full- or part-time.
+With full-time study, it is possible to complete the degree in two full semesters plus a summer semester.
+Graduates are qualified to sit for the Uniform CPA Exam.
 Students and alumni receive dedicated career planning support and services from the Johnson Career Center within the College of Business.
-US News ranks University of Wyoming #161 in National Universities.
+US News ranks University of Wyoming #183 (tie) in National Universities.
 Tuition at the University of Wyoming is affordable, especially given its low student-faculty ratio and small class sizes.

 Top Accounting Firms for Graduates in Wyoming

 Porter Muirhead Cornia & Howard focuses on building long-term client relationships from its offices in Casper, Wyoming.
-The firm recruits for degree holding individuals who have passed the CPA exam.
+The firm recruits for degree-holding individuals who have passed the CPA exam.
 After a recent acquisition, Casey Peterson & Associates, Ltd. is still growing.
-This firm offers a range of benefits and is a member of the BDO Seidman Alliance.
-MHP Certified Public Accountants is an independent member of the McGladrey Alliance, which gives this small firm a large firm reach.
+This firm offers a range of benefits and has offices in Gillette, Wyoming and Rapid City, South Dakota.
+MHP Certified Public Accountants is an independent member of the RSM US Alliance, which gives this small firm a large firm’s reach.
 MHP is hiring for quality candidates.

 How to Become a CPA in Wyoming